hclarke/blog/content/ColourSpace/colour-space.md

 #colour space

-this is using the HCL colour space, which is a hue/chroma transformation of [CIELUV](http://en.wikipedia.org/wiki/CIELUV), which is a perceprually uniform colour space (meaning, distance between colours in the colour space line up with human perception of how different the colours are).
+this is using the HCL colour space, which is a hue/chroma transformation of [CIELUV](http://en.wikipedia.org/wiki/CIELUV), which is a perceptually uniform colour space (meaning, distance between colours in the colour space line up with human perception of how different the colours are).

 it's restricted to the colours that are in sRGB by treating hue and lightness as fixed, and clamping the chroma to be in range. see [here](http://cscheid.net/2012/02/16/hcl-color-space-blues.html) for an explanation of why it needs to be clamped.